Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Further topics

-To help the reader appreciate the appearance and absence of suspensions in the above equations without having to trace through the definition of $\mu_e^1$, we offer the following hints.
-To verify the appearance of the suspension in \eqref{smuteq1}, one computes
+To help the reader appreciate the appearance or absence of suspensions in the theorem, without having to trace through the definition of $\mu_e^1$, we offer the following hints.

-which is the suspension of \eqref{mdieq0} (for $i=2$).
-For \eqref{smuteq2},\eqref{smuteq3}, we first observe that the values of the corresponding sections at the boundary edges of the $(2n-2)$-gon remain unchanged under $\mu_e^1$ and in particular do not acquire any suspensions.
-In combination with the fact that the $\delta_i$ and $c_{e_i}$ are pure matching curves, so that we are free to choose their orientations so that they start at the boundary of the $(2n-2)$-gon, this shows that no suspensions can appear in \eqref{smuteq2},\eqref{smuteq3}. \end{proof}
+To see the absence of suspensions for pure, regular segments, one simply observes that the values of the corresponding sections at the external edges of the $(2n-2)$-gon remain unchanged under $\mu_e^1$ and in particular do not acquire any suspensions.

+Denote the vertices of $\mathcal{T}_1$ incident to $e$ by $v,v'$.
+Let $\gamma$ be a pure matching curve starting at $v$ (for $v'$ the argument is analogous).
+One has for $Q\in \on{RMod}_R$ an equivalence (where $M_{\gamma}^L$ is the section of the schober \eqref{schobers0}) and to verify the appearance of the suspension, one computes